ijyliu/stata_dofile_io_detector/README.md

 On any platform/alternatively, if you have python installed, you can run `python d-IO-file.py` from a folder with the python script.

 Follow the prompts to input a target directory of dofiles (the search is recursive and this can contain subdirectories), and a file name for the desired location of output (without the extension).

+## Notes

+Made using Inno Setup 6 and the pyinstaller python package.